 Cleto Reyes, the legendary gloves worn by the likes of Manny Pacquiao and one of the most famous pure boxing glove brands in the world.
-Cleto’s have been around for decades and have been intimately tied to the sport of boxing.
+Cleto’s have been around for decades and are intimately tied to the sport of boxing.

 The only other brand that’s more visibly associated with boxing is Everlast, who’s star has fallen considerably over the years (Everlast gloves are jokingly referred to as ‘Neverlast’ gloves by boxers now).

 These are premium boxing gloves and priced solidly close to the $200 USD mark.
 Expect to pay at least $150 for a pair of Cleto Reyes, which put them into the upper range of pricing for a glove, beaten only by Winnings and Grant.
 If you are looking for a solid budget or mid-range boxing glove, you are best off looking at another brand which, frankly, give you better value, but less craftsmanship.

 If you are willing to commit to the price though and you are a fan of the Mexican boxing glove build, then Cleto is one of the best gloves on the market, both in performance, comfort, and quality.